-Using a Neti Pot for Asthma and Allergies
+How to Use a Neti Pot for Asthma and Allergy Relief

 What exactly is a neti pot?

-In my research, there was evidence that supported a neti pot was helpful for comorbidities of asthma, such as allergies, allergic rhinitis, rhinosinusitis, and other sinus symptoms.2 A neti pot has the potential to clear sinuses, prevent the spread of sinus infection, and moisten the mucous membranes.4
+In my research, I found evidence that a neti pot helps with comorbidities of asthma, such as allergies, allergic rhinitis, and rhinosinusitis.2 Using a neti pot for asthma may help clear the sinuses, prevent the spread of sinus infection, and moisten the mucous membranes.4

-I read a study that tested the benefits of using nasal irrigation for certain conditions; 7 of the participants had asthma.
-One of the participants with asthma shared, "Whereas I use the Flovent after the first couple of weeks, I was also using it [nasal irrigation] PRN and I use it twice a day now so that may be making some difference there too.
-I noticed the neti pot helps with the breathing....”.2
+I read a study that tested the benefits of nasal irrigation for certain conditions; 7 of the participants had asthma.
+One participant shared, "Whereas I use the Flovent after the first couple of weeks, I was also using it [nasal irrigation] as needed, and I use it twice a day now.
+That may be making some difference.
+I noticed the neti pot helps with the breathing."2

 How to use a neti pot